 The plans form the backbone for delivery of ESFM outcomes and are required to outline the ESFM strategy to be adopted.
-There are three forest management plans relevant to public native forestry operations in NSW, and collectively, all NSW public native forestry regions are covered in these plans.
-The three plans include:
+There are two forest management plans relevant to public native forestry operations in NSW, and collectively, all NSW public native forestry regions are covered in these plans.
+The are:

-- Forest Management Plan for the Coastal Forests of NSW, which covers the three NSW RFA regions
+- Forest Management Plan for the Coastal Forests of NSW, and the - Forest Management Plan for the Western Forests of NSW.

-- Riverina Region ESFM Plan

-- Western Region ESFM Plan.